-South Cambridgeshire is part of the Cambridge and Peterborough Combined Authority area.

-The growth ambitions of the Combined Authority confirm:
+South Cambridgeshire is part of the Cambridge and Peterborough Combined Authority area where the growth ambitions confirm:

-- Not enough homes have been built in the past and as a result homes are becoming progressively less affordable.
-Young people are projected to account for just 10% of future household formation, and commuting is increasing as firms and workers respond to these pressures by relocating, putting extra pressure on transport infrastructure and quality of life. - Housing delivery should rise from the current 3,000 to 3,500 completions a year, to 6,500 to 8,000 a year. - New homes need to be affordable.
+- Not enough homes have been built in the past and as a result homes are becoming progressively less affordable; young people are projected to account for just 10% of future household formation; and commuting is increasing as firms and workers respond to these pressures by relocating, putting extra pressure on transport infrastructure and quality of life. - Housing delivery should rise from the current 3,000 to 3,500 completions a year to 6,500 to 8,000 a year. - New homes need to be affordable.
 The Combined Authority's housing strategy has established a £40 million revolving fund, which aims to allow for exceeding the 2,500 affordable homes committed to in the devolution deal.
-The Spatial Framework and direct investment in new settlements will be used to encourage extra affordable housing provision, including developing homes for first time buyers with price targets based on earnings.

-- Development should be encouraged along transport corridors and new garden villages and include an emphasis on anticipating the future corridors that can be created by the infrastructure the Combined Authority is bringing forward, including the Cambridge Autonomous Metro (CAM). - This approach will be based on ensuring, by linking the Spatial Framework and Local Transport Plan, that transport and other infrastructure investment precedes housing development. - Priority to pursue a target of ensuring there are good jobs available within a 30-minute journey of home for our residents.
+The Spatial Framework and direct investment in new settlements will be used to encourage extra affordable housing provision and homes for first time buyers with price targets based on earnings. - Development should be encouraged along transport corridors and around new garden villages and include an emphasis on anticipating the future corridors that can be created by the infrastructure the Combined Authority is bringing forward including the Cambridge Autonomous Metro (CAM). - This approach will be based on ensuring the Spatial Framework and Local Transport Plan are linked and that that transport and other infrastructure investment precedes housing development. - Pursuing a target of ensuring there are good jobs available within a 30-minute journey of home for our residents.

 The Cambridgeshire and Peterborough Independent Economic Review (CPIER) published its final report in September 2018, which was developed by the Cambridgeshire and Peterborough Independent Economic Commission.
-The report evidences the fast rate of economic and employment growth in the region and highlights the importance of planning now to ensure that strong growth will be sustainable and more inclusive
+The report evidences the fast rate of economic and employment growth in the region and highlights the importance of planning now to ensure that strong growth will be sustainable and more inclusive.

-Cambridge, Milton Keynes, Oxford (CaMKOx) Arc
+Cambridge, Milton Keynes Oxford (CaMKOx) Arc

-The Cambridge, Milton Keynes Oxford CaMKOx Arc plans to develop the 'brain belt' area between Cambridge, Milton Keynes and Oxford with several new towns, commercial developments and a million new homes with up to 1.9 million more people living in the area by 2050.
+The CaMKOx Arc plans to develop the 'brain belt' area between Cambridge, Milton Keynes and Oxford with several new towns, commercial developments and a million new homes with up to 1.9 million more people living in the area by 2050.